HOT WATER AUCKLAND WIDE

 Turn Off the Gas Supply

 Locate your gas meter and turn the valve to the off position.
-If you're not sure where it is, get out of the house first.
+If you're not sure where it is, get out of the house first and call an emergency plumber.

 4